lsa-mis/DesignForAll/DEPLOYMENT.md

 # Deployment Guide for Design for All

-This guide will help you deploy the Design for All application to GitHub Pages at `/designforall`.
+This guide will help you deploy the Design for All application to GitHub Pages.

 ## Prerequisites